twisterarmy/book/src/twister-core/twisterarmy/build-on-linux.md

 2. Setup [twister-html](https://github.com/twisterarmy/twister-html) (web UI)
     - `mkdir ~/.twister`
     - `echo -e "rpcuser=user\nrpcpassword=pwd\nrpcallowip=127.0.0.1" > ~/.twister/twister.conf`
+        - use `-rpcallowip=*` mask if you want to connect remotely with a dynamic IP address, but make sure you have provided strong credentials along with an SSL certificate (see the **Remote Node** page for more details)
     - `chmod 600 ~/.twister/twister.conf`
     - `git clone https://github.com/twisterarmy/twister-html.git ~/.twister/html`
 3. Launch twister